awu626/STAT-4830-project/FinalReport.md

 At first, we just used the data to try to train for the answer using the Unsloth framework with GRPO.
 We used a couple different reward functions including closeness to the answer (numerically).
 However, this doesn’t get down to the crux of the issue which is understanding how the word problem relates to the process, and how the process relates to the answer.
 Thus, the model wasn’t learning anything.

 Reviewing the literature, we decided to switch over to a symbol-based approach, trying to predict the formula instead of the answer.
 There were a number of preparations we needed to make to do this.
 First, we cleaned the data by extracting the numerical answer from each row.
 Then, we tried to process the data by fixing the formatting to be consistent as well as adding some of our own formatting (such as spacing).
+Finally, we used the regex/Sympy parser to filter out questions in which the listed answer does not match the formula.
 We did this to help limit the errors the model could make, like concatenating ‘(‘ to the end of each operator since an operator is always followed by a ‘(‘.
 We then used this new data with the NLS to help train the GRPO Reinforcement Learning model.
 After realizing that the Llama model might be a little large for our dataset, we swapped over to the transformer model with cross-entropy loss on each token - essentially, how confident was the model on each particular token and was it correct or not.
 We also trained on smaller (not necessarily simpler) questions, to reduce the size of the transformer’s matrix.
 The quicker training speed of the smaller transformer models allowed us to play with the hyperparameters more.

 Once the output formula is obtained, we use regex to put it in symbolic form and then call Sympy to turn it into a final answer.